 Our compensation committee believes that the performance-based stock options and restricted stock units granted to our named executive officers as described above are a useful tool for compensating our executives, in that they align our executives' interests directly with those of our stockholders by tying the vesting of, or the amount that is earned in respect of, an award directly to achieving pre-established measures of performance determined to be important to the Company's success.
-We believe such awards also provide a valuable retention incentive to executives committed to increasing stockholder value.
-Given these considerations, we may increasingly employ performance-based equity incentives in our executive compensation programs in the future.
+We believe such awards also provide a valuable retention incentive to executives.